 - Snake Creek

 Mountain roads, Interstate highways, and other rural roads can be very dangerous, especially if a driver is intoxicated or distracted.
 Some of the worst auto accidents occur in rural areas.
-If you are injured in an auto accident through no fault of your own, the attorneys of Altizer Law, P.C., are here to help you.
-Our staff will surround you with compassionate care, and our attorneys will begin working immediately to obtain justice and appropriate financial compensation for your hurts or harms.
+If you are injured in an auto accident through no fault of your own, Bettina and the legal team of Altizer Law, P.C., are here to represent your interests.
+Our staff will surround you with compassionate care, and we will begin working immediately to obtain justice and appropriate financial compensation for your hurts or harms.
 We hope you never need us, but if you do, we will fight for you with aggressive determination until you receive the maximum possible settlement to pay your medical bills, lost wages, and pain and suffering.

 Carroll County was created from part of Grayson County in 1842.
 It was named in honor of Charles Carroll, who was a signer of the Declaration of Independence.
 The county borders were later enlarged when land was taken from Patrick County.